-Exercise: The participants explore the differences between leadership in their organizations and the concepts of agile leadership.
-We also consider ways to develop agile leaders and what changes would be necessary within human resources to achieve a culture of agility and engagement.
+Exercise: You will explore the differences between leadership in your organization and the concepts of Agile leadership.
+We also consider ways to develop Agile leaders and what changes would be necessary within human resources to achieve a culture of Agility and engagement.

 Part 5: The Agile HR Mindset